 For example, is there something new or changed in your child’s environment?
 Preparing your child for new situations and teaching him new skills to deal with things that make him anxious can reduce stimming.

 Encouraging physical activity

-Physical activity might reduce stimming by getting your child engaged with others and keeping him occupied.
+Physical activity might reduce stimming by getting your child engaged with others and keeping her occupied.
 After exercise, children can often focus better on their work.
-If your child is engaged in his work, there’s less motivation to stim.
+If your child is engaged in her work, there’s less motivation to stim.
 You could try short sessions of physical activity throughout the day, to break up other activities.